Lifemap-ToL/LifemapR/README.md

 - [ ] Repair the size legend
 - [ ] Improve make_newick function
 - [ ] Improve create_matrix function to remove dplyr dependance
+- [ ] New protocole to fetch the datas on the solr database
+- [ ] Shiny application

 ### How to use during development